 The Cannabis Industry Is Largely Cash Only

-An additional security factor involves the frequent need to operate on a cash basis since many banks fear running the risk of undergoing scrutiny for U.S. money laundering and other possible infractions until federal regulations catch up to marijuana legalization, notes Forbes.
-While more than 400 banks began working with cannabis businesses in 2018, there are still many cannabis dispensaries left to keeping large amounts of cash on their business’s premises.
+An additional security factor is the frequent need to operate on a cash basis.
+Many banks fear committing unknown infractions until federal regulations can catch up to marijuana legalization (via Forbes).
+While more than 400 banks began working with cannabis businesses in 2018, there are still many cannabis dispensaries that have to store large amounts of cash on their premises.

 How will Law Enforcement Adapt